openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     For security, ``pfd:`` may only be specified on the command line (``--remote=pfd:<fd>``).
 It is rejected if added at runtime via ``ovsdb-server/add-remote`` or through the database.

-    This connection method is not supported on Windows.

 All IP-based connection methods accept IPv4 and IPv6 addresses.
 To specify an IPv6 address, wrap it in square brackets, e.g.  ``ssl:[::1]:6640``.
 Passive